Guide 3 October 2025 | Chris Roy |

 One of the key requirements for a responsible lender is that they conduct a thorough affordability check before offering a loan.
 When selling PCP agreements, lenders often did not check if consumers could handle their monthly payments throughout the duration of the contract.
 The failure of a lender to properly evaluate your financial status, followed by offering you an unaffordable agreement, may be considered mis-selling.
 At the time you agreed to the terms, you must check whether a cost-availability evaluation occurred.

-Each of these issues highlights the importance of transparency and informed consent — both of which are cornerstones of fair lending.
+Each of these issues highlights the importance of transparency and informed consent, both of which are cornerstones of fair lending.
 When these are absent, consumers have a right to question the legitimacy of the agreement and seek a vehicle finance refund where appropriate.

 Payment Protection Insurance (PPI) mis-selling became the UK's biggest financial scandal.
 Consumers remained unaware that they had been billed for insurance products they neither required nor understood and did not agree to purchase.
-Following extensive public awareness efforts and regulatory interventions, consumers received refunds totaling more than £38 billion.
+Following extensive public awareness efforts and regulatory interventions, consumers received refunds totaling more than £38 billion [1].

 What makes PCP different is the complexity of the product.
-Unlike PPI, which was a single add-on, PCP agreements involve multiple layers — including interest rates, fees, mileage caps, and final payments.
+Unlike PPI, which was a single add-on, PCP agreements involve multiple layers, including interest rates, fees, mileage caps, and final payments.
 The intricate nature of derivative products raises challenges for regulatory monitoring of mis-selling because offenses can remain difficult to uncover even when easily concealed in complex structures.

 If you financed a car using PCP in the last ten years, now is the time to review your agreement.
-No way of securing a mortgage deal through a dealer, broker, or directly with a lender will change the obligations for transparency nor fairness standards.

 Here’s what you can do: